-The term of office of a director of the Boardshall be 3 years.
+The term of office of a director of the Board shall be 3 years.
 A director of the Board who vacates his/her office by rotation may be re-appointed.

-3 Information of Sub-Committee
+3 Sub-Committee of the Board

 (1) Audit, Risk and Corporate Governance Committee